SciTechMC/ChatCLI/documents/new-documentation.md

 REST API for creating and retrieving chat data.
 </aside>

-All chat routes require a valid session token in the `Authorization` header.
+All chat routes require a valid session token in the request body.

 #### `GET /chat/`